SethosII/minimum-spanning-tree/README.md

 minimum-spanning-tree
 =====================

 This project implements the algorithms of Kruskal, Prim and Boruvka for creating a minimum spanning tree (MST) of a weighted, undirected graph in C with parallelization via MPI.
 It was developed for the module "Algorithm Engineering" at the HTWK Leipzig.
+The work was also submitted and accepted as a paper for [SKILL 2015](http://skill.informatik.uni-leipzig.de/blog/historie/skill2015/) which was part of [INFORMATIK 2015](http://www.informatik2015.de/).
+A [copy](paper/paper-german.pdf) and the corresponding [BibTeX file](paper/Jahne15.bib) can be found in the directory `paper`.
+I will add a translation into English somewhere in the future.

 Applications of MSTs
 --------------------